 Loop pile carpets maintain exceptional appearance since there are no exposed yarn tips and only the sides of the yarn are exposed to wear and stress.
 In general, loop pile carpets perform better under heavy traffic.
-Olefin is often used to make area rugs (something that is commonly made using a woolen fiber).
-It is also commonly used to make a looped berber style carpet.
-A looped berber style carpet is simply a carpet woven in looped patterns.
+Olefin is often used to make area rugs (something that is commonly made using a woollen fibre).
+It is also commonly used to make a looped Berber style carpet.
+A looped Berber style carpet is simply a carpet woven in looped patterns.
 The term ‘berber’ comes from an indigenous African tribe, the Berber who created handwoven textiles using loops and knots.

 This is a kind of cut pile carpet made from straight, untwisted yarn.
 The cut ends blend together to form a smooth, level surface.
 It is commonly used in formal settings such as offices or conference rooms.
 Due to the high density of fibres, it has a velvety finish and appearance.
-The low twists in the fibers allows the fibre to be plump.
-It is very cozy under the foot making it a great choice for the bedroom.
-However, the lower twists also means that its pile is easily crushed revealing indentations.
+The low twists in the fibres allow the fibre to be plump.
+It is very cosy under the foot making it a great choice for the bedroom.
+However, the lower twists also mean that its pile is easily crushed revealing indentations.
 Plush is not as dense as velvet but it is comfortable enough.

 A cut pile carpet made with twisted yarn tufts.
 These tufts help in creating a textured appearance that can easily mask footprints.
 Commonly used for informal settings and living room decors.